 I’m a writer, workshop facilitator and writing consultant, currently working with the Anti-Violence Project, the sexual assault centre of the University of Victoria.
 I hold a B.A. in Writing from that university as well, and I’ve previously worked for law firms, magazines, and the provincial government of British Columbia in several capacities.
 My writing has been published in Plenitude Magazine, This Side of West, NonBinary Review, and a few other places.
-I have a short story in the print collection Nameless Woman: An Anthology of Fiction by Trans Women of Color, and I recently collaborated with Nora Samaran on a chapter of her book, Turn This World Inside Out: The Emergence of Nurturance Culture, forthcoming from AK Press.
-I also serve on the nonfiction editorial board of The Malahat Review, and mentor youth through the Trans Tipping Point Project.
+I have a short story in the print collection Nameless Woman: An Anthology of Fiction by Trans Women of Color, and I recently collaborated with Nora Samaran on a chapter of her book, Turn This World Inside Out: The Emergence of Nurturance Culture.
+I also serve on the editorial boards of Room and The Malahat Review, and mentor youth through the Trans Tipping Point Project.

-I’m also a queer, genderfluid trans woman & a half-Sikh, half-white settler living on unsurrendered Lekwungen and WSÁNEĆ territories.
+I’m also a queer, genderfluid trans woman & a Punjabi Sikh, Welsh, and Irish settler living on unsurrendered Lekwungen and WSÁNEĆ territories.

 Whew, that’s a mouthful.
 Let’s unpack what some of those words mean to me.